bladh/rts/factions.md

 #### Worker

 Light vehicle which creates all structures in the game.
-It can also do better excavations than Infantry units.
 Can do some hauling.

 Workers do not require energy, but they are rather slow and have very low line of sight.
 Workers can be captured by infantry at any time.